cjaques/circleSound/README.md

 You are free to use and modify the code here, just know that :
 * It comes as is and there's NO WARRANTY
-* FluidSynth is licensed under the LG-license
+* FluidSynth is licensed under the LGPL